practicalli/clojure/docs/clojure-cli/clojure-style.md

     ```

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    zprint can be used as a library without installing the binary.
-[Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines the `:format/zprint` alias which checks the format of a file and reports which files required
+    zprint can be used as a library without installing the binary.  [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines the `:format/zprint` alias which checks the format of a file and reports which files required

     ```shell
     clojure -M:format/zprint deps.edn